 Typically, Advarra can perform a full board review of a new protocol and informed consent for a multisite trial within 4 business days.
-Expedited review of a new minimal risk protocol and informed consent can be completed within 2 business days or even less depending on the urgency of your need.
+An expedited review of a new minimal-risk protocol & informed consent can be completed within a couple of business days or even less depending on the urgency of your need.
 Advarra also provides rush review services to help you meet demanding timelines.
 As your partner, Advarra is committed to getting your trial started on time and helping you reach critical study milestones quickly.

 For preliminary active ingredient studies, sometimes sponsors are still “honing in” on the most optimal active concentration for consumer use.
 In these cases, VCS often recommends a pilot study on 5-10 subjects where we will be able to review the different concentrations directly in comparison to one another.